 Early Life

 Christopher Anthony Hohn was born in October 1966 in Addlestone, Surrey, England.
-His father was a Jamaican-born car mechanic, and his mother was a legal secretary.
-He attended the University of Southampton, graduating in 1988 with first-class honors in accounting and business economics.
-Hohn furthered his education at Harvard Business School, earning a Master of Business Administration (MBA) in 1993 as a Baker Scholar.
+His father, Paul, was a Jamaican-born car mechanic, and his mother was a legal secretary.
+Hohn attended St Paul's County Secondary School and later earned a first-class honors degree in accounting and business economics from the University of Southampton in 1988.
+He then obtained an MBA from Harvard Business School, graduating as a Baker Scholar in 1993, placing him in the top 5% of his class.

 Rise to Success